ros2/ros2_documentation/source/Tutorials/FastDDS-Configuration/FastDDS-Configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Start creating the node with the service.
-Add a new source file named ``ping_service.cpp`` on your package with the following content:
+Add a new source file named ``src/ping_service.cpp`` on your package with the following content:

 .. code-block:: C++